 Post office recurring deposit

 Invest small savings every month to earn a higher return through the recurring deposit at post offices.
 The time frame for investment in them is 5 years but you can withdraw from these deposits after a year has passed, in the form of a loan.
+RD Calculator is a tool that can helps you calculate the maturity amount and interest on your recurring deposit.

 Post office time deposit